 When players perceived how the medium was changing towards game experiences more accessible demanded by the masses, they began searching for different approaches to games.
 Indie games had just recently begun selling on the most important platforms, so new potential buyers got there what they wanted, games not made for the typical player.
 Titles in which the metaphor or mechanics are usually related to the phenomenon known as disempowerment.

 Johan Huizinga, Dutch philosopher and historian, defines disempowering fantasies in his book Homo Ludens (1938) as game fantasies in which, voluntarily, the user has his power restricted in a safe and limited place with the objective of being entertained.

 These restrictions are typical components found in a lot of indie and AAA titles.
 Disempowerment elements are usually seen in horror games, particularly in the Survival Horror genre, though it isn’t exclusive for them.
-Different videogames acclaimed for the critics such as Death Stranding (Kojima Productions, 2019), Alien Isolation (Sega, 2014) or Darkest Dungeon (Red Hook, 2015) have all in common their try to make the player feel vulnerable or weak against the game world that defies the user.
-These titles use various design tools in order to create the disempowerment, such as having limited survival resources for the player, making him or her see the power disbalance between their avatar and the enemies, or face harsh situations with bad outcomes.
+Different videogames acclaimed for the critics such as Death Stranding (Kojima Productions, 2019), Alien Isolation (Sega, 2014), or Darkest Dungeon (Red Hook, 2015) have all in common their try to make the player feel vulnerable or weak against the game world that defies the user.
+These titles use various design tools in order to create disempowerment, such as having limited survival resources for the player, making him or her see the power disbalance between their avatar and the enemies, or facing harsh situations with bad outcomes.

 Fig 2.
 Frostpunk faces the player with different extreme situations where the survival of the group is more important that the morality of our acts.